renovatebot/renovate/docs/usage/configuration-options.md

 Note how the above uses `matchPackageNames` instead of `matchPackagePatterns` because it is an exact match package name.
 This is the equivalent of defining `"matchPackagePatterns": ["^aws\-sdk$"]`.
-However you can mix together both `matchPackageNames` and `matchPackagePatterns` in the same package rule and the rule will be applied if _either_ match.
+However, you can mix together both `matchPackageNames` and `matchPackagePatterns` in the same package rule and the rule will be applied if _either_ match.
 Example:

 ```json